GiovaniFonseca/Stuff4Trip/README.md

 <img width="1435" alt="image" src="https://user-images.githubusercontent.com/112728772/204666615-c04e770a-c363-4671-804e-ead91b2148e1.png">

 The colour was design by [Coolors] (https://coolors.co/6d5f63-be9994-f3b2b1-2f2325-1b1819) to generate some color code as inspiration for the website.
-* The chosen colors make the site more stylish, contrasting colors that match the main image, maintaining a high design standard.
+* The bright colors chosen install a sense of excitement and fun that people feel when they travel, the colors make the site more stylish, contrasting colors that match the main image, maintaining a high design standard.

 ### Typography